Haidra-Org/AI-Horde/CONTRIBUTING.md

 ### Existing file

-If you did some significant contributions to the code (i.e. not things like syntax, spelling. linting etc), then just add your own copyrights to an existing file
+If you did some significant contributions to the code (i.e. not things like syntax, spelling. linting etc), then just add your own copyrights to an existing file.
+For example:

 ```bash
 reuse annotate  --copyright db0 horde/existing_code.py
 ```

 Simply replace the copyright with your own username and optionally email.

+Note that the pre-commit will not complain if you forget to add your copyright notice to an existing file.

+# Code of Conduct

+We expect all contributors to follow the [Anarchist code of conduct](https://wiki.dbzer0.com/the-anarchist-code-of-conduct/).
+Do not drive away other contributors due to intended or unintended on bigotry.